 - That big dollhouse to a grand “book house.“

 When your little girl is not so little anymore, she may not play more often with her dollhouse.
 Although you may find yourself having a bit of difficulty convincing her to give it to a younger cousin or friend to get rid of it (as it consumes a big space in your storage room).
 Why not convert it to your daughter’s customized bookshelf?
-Rearrange and tweak her “dollhouse” to accommodate her story books.
-It’s like hitting two birds in one stone: you were able to repurpose an old toy and organized her books.
+Rearrange and tweak her “dollhouse” to accommodate her storybooks.
+It’s like hitting two birds with one stone: you were able to repurpose an old toy and organized her books.

 - Lulla-crib bookshelf

-If you think there are no more babies to use the crib and have no way to dispose of it (or you’re just sentimental), transform it to an appealing bookshelf which can entice your kids to fill it with their favorite books.
+If you think there are no more babies to use the crib and have no way to dispose of it (or you’re just sentimental), transform it into an appealing bookshelf that can entice your kids to fill it with their favorite books.
 Set up a portion of it to contain some stuffed toys and the rest for books.
 The sides of the crib can be assembled with additional bookshelves.

-- Wall décor bookshelf
+- Wall decor bookshelf

 Organizing your books shouldn’t be a problem.
 There are tons of inspiring bookshelf ideas you can try.
-Do not limit yourself.
-Be creative.
+Do not limit yourself, be creative.